mtourne/pulsedb/README.md

 =======

-This library is a storage for time series.
+This is library and a server a storage for time series.
 You can use it for storing metrics like network usage, load, etc..

+You can use it as an embedded library for Erlang servers or use it as a standalone HTTP server.

 Data model
 ----------

 All data is organized in metrics.
-Metric is a composition of name and tags.
+Metric is a composition of name and tags:

+    out_speed interface=eth0,host=host1.myservice.com

-So each measured data point is identified by metric and UTC of this measurement.
+Each measured data point is identified by metric and UTC of this measurement.

 Pulsedb writes data to files sharded by date.
 Cleanup of old data is done by deleting files with old date.